Naomi Van den Broeck: Career

 She represented Belgium at the 2020 Summer Olympics in Tokyo 2021, competing in women's 4 × 400 metres relay.
 She competed at the World Indoor Championships in Belgrade in March 2022.
-She was also selected for the Belgian 4 x 400 m relay team for the World Championships later that year in Eugene, Oregon, U.S.A.
+She was also selected for the Belgian 4 × 400 m relay team for the World Championships later that year in Eugene, Oregon, U.S.A.

-She was selected for the 2024 World Athletics Indoor Championships in Glasgow as part of the 4x400m relay team and was part of the quartet which qualified for the final and finished in fourth position.
+She was selected for the 2024 World Athletics Indoor Championships in Glasgow as part of the 4 × 400 m relay team and was part of the quartet which qualified for the final and finished in fourth position.
 Later in 2024, at the World Athletics Relays in The Bahamas, she was on the team that qualified Belgium for the women's 4 × 400 metres relay at the 2024 Summer Olympic Games in Paris, France.
-And later that same year, she was on the Belgian 4 x 400 metres women's relay team that won a bronze medal at the European Athletics Championships.
+And later that same year, she was on the Belgian 4 × 400 metres women's relay team that won a bronze medal at the European Athletics Championships.

 At the 2024 Summer Olympic Games, she ran in the heats and final of both the mixed 4 × 400 metres relay and the women's 4 × 400 metres relay with the Belgium teams finishing 4th resp.
 7th in the finals.
 She also participated in the women's 400 metres hurdles reaching the semi-finals.

 In 2025, she signed-up to race as a challenger in the Grand Slam Track event in Miami, as a part of the women's long hurdles category.

-In May 2025, at the World Athletics Relays in Guangzhou,China, she ran as a member of the Belgium women's 4 x 400 metres relay team in the heat and repêchage round, qualifying the team for the 2025 World Athletics Championships.
+In May 2025, at the World Athletics Relays in Guangzhou, China, she ran as a member of the Belgium women's 4 × 400 metres relay team in the heat and repêchage round, qualifying the team for the 2025 World Athletics Championships.

 She won the 400 metres hurdles for Belgium at the 2025 European Athletics Team Championships Second Division in Maribor on 28 June.

 She qualified for the individual 400 metres hurdles race at the 2025 World Athletics Championships in Tokyo, Japan by posting a personal best of 54.37s and winning the 400 metres hurdles race at the Madrid leg of the 2025 World Athletics Continental Tour.

 At the Brussels Memorial Van Damme meeting of the 2025 Diamond League she set a Belgian national record in the women's 400 metres hurdles with a time of 54.12 seconds.

-At the 2025 World Athletics Championships in Tokyo, Japan, she ran with the Belgium women's 4 x 400 metres relay team in the heats and final of the 2025 World Athletics Championships – Women's 4 × 400 metres relay, finishing just outside the medals in fourth position in the final.
+At the 2025 World Athletics Championships in Tokyo, Japan, she ran with the Belgium women's 4 × 400 metres relay team in the heats and final of the 2025 World Athletics Championships – Women's 4 × 400 metres relay, finishing just outside the medals in fourth position in the final.
 She posted a national record of 53.65 in the semi-finals of the 400 metres hurdles and qualified for the final.
 In doing so, she became the third Belgian woman ever, after Kim Gevaert and Cynthia Bolingo, to reach a final of a running event and finish in the top eight.
 She finished a respectable sixth.